 When Mary comes to parkrun, she’s always got her assistance dog Roxy by her side.

-The Australian Army veteran and self-confessed “adrenaline junkie” started parkrun in February 2018 with Roxy, after she was medically discharged from the military due to a broken neck and PTSD.
+The Australian Army veteran and self-confessed “adrenaline junkie” started parkrun in February 2018 with Roxy, after she was medically discharged from the military due to a broken neck and PTS.

 Mary left her home state of Tasmania at 19 but upon returning from the army, moved back to Hobart – a part of Tasmania she’d never lived in before.